arl/scripts/git/README.md

     git stash save -p

-## What Git I do (with git-extras)
+## What did I do (with git-extras)

     git standup -d 8 -D short

 ## Advanced blame!

-Find commits either adding or removing a string
+Find commits either adding or removing a specific string

     git log -c -S'STRING' /path/to/file

-If you want the last commit in which STRING existed and you know a commit in which for sure it was present
+You want the last commit in which STRING existed and you know a commit in which for sure it was present

     git blame --reverse START_COMMIT.. /path/to/file

+You want to see the evolution of a range of lines through Git history

+    git log -L 15,23:filename.txt

 ## Git-LFS pain in the ass while rebasing